lmackenzie94/hono-app-ECS/NOTES.md

 9. `aws ecs update-service --cluster hono-app-cluster --service hono-app-service --force-new-deployment --profile admin --region us-east-1`
    - This will update the ECS service to use the new Docker image.
    - **NOTE**: Had to add `--profile admin` to the command.

+## To Do

+- [ ] lock down ALB DNS Name URL ("hono-app-alb-351534744.us-east-1.elb.amazonaws.com") - should not be able to access the app via this URL (I think..?)
+- [ ] set up CI/CD pipeline to build the Docker image and push it to ECR
+- [ ] Auto re-deploy ECS service when the Docker image is updated in ECR
+- [ ] Try destroying and recreating the app from scratch
+- [ ] Auto-scaling - spin up task/instance on request instead of having one always running (to save money).
+Downside: cold start time.